 What have lower sodium standards due to take effect in 2017 to do with that?

-To do with that.
+To do with that?

-It's uh it's unclean a government unclean as the Islamic guys like to say about us infidels.
+Unclean, as the Islamic guys like to say about us infidels.

 That's the way I feel about government today.